TiagoMarinho/Custom-Config-for-Paladins/README.md

 # Custom-Config-for-Paladins

-Application for customizing video settings with more freedom and better documentation in Paladins: Champions of the Realm.
+Custom video settings file generator and documentation for Paladins: Champions of the Realm.